nicsuzor/wikijuris/cyberlaw/intermediaries_defamation.markdown

 The general rule for defamation is that anyone in the chain of publication can be liable and held responsible for defamatory imputations that are published.
 This is very broad - it means, for example, that the operators of websites and discussion forums are potentially liable when unrelated third-parties post comments that are defamatory.
 In some circumstances, it may also extend to intermediaries who only have a tangential role in making the content available - including, for example, search engines who make the content discoverable or, through technical processes, reproduce third-party content on their own services in a way that is defamatory.

 The main limit to intermediary liability in defamation is the innocent dissemination defence, which applies when an intermediary does not and should not reasonably have known that the material published was defamatory.
 This means that intermediaries will be liable under Australian law either when they have some role in selecting or editing the content to be published, or where they do not take an active role but are put on notice that content accessible through their systems is likely to be defamatory.
 In practice, this means that Australian intermediaries have a strong obligation to remove content that is potentially defamatory once they are made aware of it.
-This is substantially different to the position in other jurisdictions - for example, in the United States, an intermediary is generally not taken to be a publisher of material posted by a third-person.((See Section 230 Communications Decency Act.))
+This is substantially different to the position in other jurisdictions - for example, in the United States, an intermediary is generally not taken to be a publisher of material posted by a third-person.[^AUTOREPLACEDSeeSection230CommunicationsDecencyActAUTOREPLACED]

+[^AUTOREPLACEDSeeSection230CommunicationsDecencyActAUTOREPLACED]: See Section 230 Communications Decency Act.

 ### Who is a 'publisher' for the purposes of defamation law?

-In defamation, the word 'publish' extends liability to intermediaries who fail to remove defamatory material posted by others when they have some ability to do so.((Byrne v Deane [1937] 1 KB 818.))
-Courts have been able to relatively simply draw an analogy between newspaper publishers((see, e.g. Wheeler v Federal Capital Press of Australia Ltd (1984) Aust Torts Reports ¶80-640)) or broadcasters((see, e.g. Thompson v Australian Capital Television Pty Ltd (1996) 186 CLR 574, 589–90, 596.)) who carried content created by others to situations in which the operators of websites and discussion fora provided the facilities for others to post comments.((No Australian courts have specifically considered this point, but see Oriental Press Group Ltd v Fevaworks Solutions Ltd [2013] HKCFA 47.))
+In defamation, the word 'publish' extends liability to intermediaries who fail to remove defamatory material posted by others when they have some ability to do so.[^AUTOREPLACEDByrnevDeane19371KB818AUTOREPLACED]

+[^AUTOREPLACEDByrnevDeane19371KB818AUTOREPLACED]: Byrne v Deane [1937] 1 KB 818.

+ Courts have been able to relatively simply draw an analogy between newspaper publishers[^AUTOREPLACEDseeegWheelervFederalCapitalPressofAustraliaLtd1984AustTortsReports80640AUTOREPLACED]

+[^AUTOREPLACEDseeegWheelervFederalCapitalPressofAustraliaLtd1984AustTortsReports80640AUTOREPLACED]: see, e.g. Wheeler v Federal Capital Press of Australia Ltd (1984) Aust Torts Reports ¶80-640

+ or broadcasters[^AUTOREPLACEDseeegThompsonvAustralianCapitalTelevisionPtyLtd1996186CLR57458990596AUTOREPLACED]

+[^AUTOREPLACEDseeegThompsonvAustralianCapitalTelevisionPtyLtd1996186CLR57458990596AUTOREPLACED]: see, e.g. Thompson v Australian Capital Television Pty Ltd (1996) 186 CLR 574, 589–90, 596.

+ who carried content created by others to situations in which the operators of websites and discussion fora provided the facilities for others to post comments.[^AUTOREPLACEDNoAustraliancourtshavespecificallyconsideredthispointbutseeOrientalPressGroupLtdvFevaworksSolutionsLtd2013HKCFA47AUTOREPLACED]

+[^AUTOREPLACEDNoAustraliancourtshavespecificallyconsideredthispointbutseeOrientalPressGroupLtdvFevaworksSolutionsLtd2013HKCFA47AUTOREPLACED]: No Australian courts have specifically considered this point, but see Oriental Press Group Ltd v Fevaworks Solutions Ltd [2013] HKCFA 47.

  While this was an ostensibly technologically neutral shift, the role of publishers in exercising editorial control has changed significantly.
-The test for liability by omission has evolved so that a secondary actor 'publishes' defamatory material if they have “consented to, or approved of, or adopted, or promoted, or in some way ratified, the continued presence of that statement … in other words … [if there is] an acceptance by the defendant of a responsibility for the continued publication of that statement.”((Urbanchich v Drummoyne Municipal Council [1988] Unreported Judgments NSW, Hunt J 7.))
+The test for liability by omission has evolved so that a secondary actor 'publishes' defamatory material if they have “consented to, or approved of, or adopted, or promoted, or in some way ratified, the continued presence of that statement … in other words … [if there is] an acceptance by the defendant of a responsibility for the continued publication of that statement.”[^AUTOREPLACEDUrbanchichvDrummoyneMunicipalCouncil1988UnreportedJudgmentsNSWHuntJ7AUTOREPLACED]

-In Trkulja, Google was found liable for defamatory imputations carried as a result of the automated organisation and display of search results.((Trkulja v Google Inc, Google Australia Pty Ltd VSC 533; Trkulja v Yahoo!
-Inc LLC [2012] VSC 88)) In at least two instances, people have been found liable for publishing links to defamatory content posted by third parties.
-In one instance, the defamatory imputation was found to have been endorsed by the defendant when it used the words “read more” to imply that the linked content was a true account.((Visscher v Maritime Union of Australia (No 6) NSWSC 350, [30] (Beech-Jones J found that the defendant’s description of the link ‘amounted to, at the very least, an adoption or promotion of the content’ of the linked article.").))
-In the other, Yahoo!7 conceded that because at least one person had read an article, hosted on a third party website, by following a link presented through the Yahoo!7 search engine, Yahoo had 'published' that article.((Trkulja v Yahoo!
-Inc LLC [2012] VSC 88, [6]–[7] (Kaye J).))
-These decisions stand out in contrast to emerging authority in the UK((In the UK, Justice Eady of the High Court of England and Wales found that Google was not liable for information contained in search engine results (//Metropolitan Schools Ltd v Designtechnica Corpn// [2011] 1 WLR 1743) or the content of blogs it hosts on Blogger.com (//Tamiz v Google Inc// [2012] EWHC 449).)) and Canada((Crookes v Newton [2011] 3 SCR 269, [42] (A majority of the Canadian Supreme Court found that ‘[m]aking reference to the existence and/or location of content by hyperlink or otherwise, without more, is not publication of that content.’).)), which increasingly suggests that more needs to be done to 'publish' a defamatory imputation.
-In the spate of recent interlocutory decisions regarding search engines that followed Trkulja, some Australian courts have doubted whether search engines can be liable merely for linking to defamatory material on third party sites, but the law is not yet settled.((Duffy v Google Inc [2011] SADC 178; Rana v Google Australia Pty Ltd [2013] FCA 60; Bleyer v Google Inc LLC (2014) 311 ALR 529.))
+[^AUTOREPLACEDUrbanchichvDrummoyneMunicipalCouncil1988UnreportedJudgmentsNSWHuntJ7AUTOREPLACED]: Urbanchich v Drummoyne Municipal Council [1988] Unreported Judgments NSW, Hunt J 7.

+In Trkulja, Google was found liable for defamatory imputations carried as a result of the automated organisation and display of search results.[^AUTOREPLACEDTrkuljavGoogleIncGoogleAustraliaPtyLtdVSC533TrkuljavYahooIncLLC2012VSC88AUTOREPLACED]

+[^AUTOREPLACEDTrkuljavGoogleIncGoogleAustraliaPtyLtdVSC533TrkuljavYahooIncLLC2012VSC88AUTOREPLACED]: Trkulja v Google Inc, Google Australia Pty Ltd VSC 533; Trkulja v Yahoo!
+Inc LLC [2012] VSC 88

+ In at least two instances, people have been found liable for publishing links to defamatory content posted by third parties.
+In one instance, the defamatory imputation was found to have been endorsed by the defendant when it used the words “read more” to imply that the linked content was a true account.[^AUTOREPLACEDVisschervMaritimeUnionofAustraliaNo6NSWSC35030BeechJonesJfoundthatthedefendantsdescriptionofthelinkamountedtoattheveryleastanadoptionorpromotionofthecontentofthelinkedarticleAUTOREPLACED]

+[^AUTOREPLACEDVisschervMaritimeUnionofAustraliaNo6NSWSC35030BeechJonesJfoundthatthedefendantsdescriptionofthelinkamountedtoattheveryleastanadoptionorpromotionofthecontentofthelinkedarticleAUTOREPLACED]: Visscher v Maritime Union of Australia (No 6) NSWSC 350, [30] (Beech-Jones J found that the defendant’s description of the link ‘amounted to, at the very least, an adoption or promotion of the content’ of the linked article.").

+ In the other, Yahoo!7 conceded that because at least one person had read an article, hosted on a third party website, by following a link presented through the Yahoo!7 search engine, Yahoo had 'published' that article.[^AUTOREPLACEDTrkuljavYahooIncLLC2012VSC8867KayeJAUTOREPLACED]

+[^AUTOREPLACEDTrkuljavYahooIncLLC2012VSC8867KayeJAUTOREPLACED]: Trkulja v Yahoo!
+Inc LLC [2012] VSC 88, [6]–[7] (Kaye J).

+ These decisions stand out in contrast to emerging authority in the UK[^AUTOREPLACEDIntheUKJusticeEadyoftheHighCourtofEnglandandWalesfoundthatGooglewasnotliableforinformationcontainedinsearchengineresultsMetropolitanSchoolsLtdvDesigntechnicaCorpn20111WLR1743orthecontentofblogsithostsonBloggercomTamizvGoogleInc2012EWHC449AUTOREPLACED]

+[^AUTOREPLACEDIntheUKJusticeEadyoftheHighCourtofEnglandandWalesfoundthatGooglewasnotliableforinformationcontainedinsearchengineresultsMetropolitanSchoolsLtdvDesigntechnicaCorpn20111WLR1743orthecontentofblogsithostsonBloggercomTamizvGoogleInc2012EWHC449AUTOREPLACED]: In the UK, Justice Eady of the High Court of England and Wales found that Google was not liable for information contained in search engine results (//Metropolitan Schools Ltd v Designtechnica Corpn// [2011] 1 WLR 1743) or the content of blogs it hosts on Blogger.com (//Tamiz v Google Inc// [2012] EWHC 449).

+ and Canada[^AUTOREPLACEDCrookesvNewton20113SCR26942AmajorityoftheCanadianSupremeCourtfoundthatmakingreferencetotheexistenceandorlocationofcontentbyhyperlinkorotherwisewithoutmoreisnotpublicationofthatcontentAUTOREPLACED]

+[^AUTOREPLACEDCrookesvNewton20113SCR26942AmajorityoftheCanadianSupremeCourtfoundthatmakingreferencetotheexistenceandorlocationofcontentbyhyperlinkorotherwisewithoutmoreisnotpublicationofthatcontentAUTOREPLACED]: Crookes v Newton [2011] 3 SCR 269, [42] (A majority of the Canadian Supreme Court found that ‘[m]aking reference to the existence and/or location of content by hyperlink or otherwise, without more, is not publication of that content.’).

+, which increasingly suggests that more needs to be done to 'publish' a defamatory imputation.
+In the spate of recent interlocutory decisions regarding search engines that followed Trkulja, some Australian courts have doubted whether search engines can be liable merely for linking to defamatory material on third party sites, but the law is not yet settled.[^AUTOREPLACEDDuffyvGoogleInc2011SADC178RanavGoogleAustraliaPtyLtd2013FCA60BleyervGoogleIncLLC2014311ALR529AUTOREPLACED]

+[^AUTOREPLACEDDuffyvGoogleInc2011SADC178RanavGoogleAustraliaPtyLtd2013FCA60BleyervGoogleIncLLC2014311ALR529AUTOREPLACED]: Duffy v Google Inc [2011] SADC 178; Rana v Google Australia Pty Ltd [2013] FCA 60; Bleyer v Google Inc LLC (2014) 311 ALR 529.

 ## Vilification

 Like defamation, intermediaries who provides a forum for third-party content can be liable under the *Racial Discrimination Act 1975* (Cth) ('RDA') when those comments amount to vilification.
-Section 18C makes it unlawful to “do an act”((The reference to “an act”, in this case, specifically includes an omission: see RDA s 3(3): “refusing or failing to do an act shall be deemed to be the doing of an act and a reference to an act includes a reference to such a refusal or failure.”)) that is reasonably likely to “offend, insult, humiliate or intimidate” a person or group where that act is done motivated by “race, colour or national or ethnic origin”.
+Section 18C makes it unlawful to “do an act”[^AUTOREPLACEDThereferencetoanactinthiscasespecificallyincludesanomissionseeRDAs33refusingorfailingtodoanactshallbedeemedtobethedoingofanactandareferencetoanactincludesareferencetosucharefusalorfailureAUTOREPLACED]

+[^AUTOREPLACEDThereferencetoanactinthiscasespecificallyincludesanomissionseeRDAs33refusingorfailingtodoanactshallbedeemedtobethedoingofanactandareferencetoanactincludesareferencetosucharefusalorfailureAUTOREPLACED]: The reference to “an act”, in this case, specifically includes an omission: see RDA s 3(3): “refusing or failing to do an act shall be deemed to be the doing of an act and a reference to an act includes a reference to such a refusal or failure.”

+ that is reasonably likely to “offend, insult, humiliate or intimidate” a person or group where that act is done motivated by “race, colour or national or ethnic origin”.
 In the two decisions that have considered the provision in the context of an online forum, courts have come to somewhat conflicting conclusions as to when a secondary actor will be liable for providing the facilities for another to make vilifying comments.
 The uncertainty lies primarily in the intentional element of the provision.
-As in defamation, courts agree that providing the facilities to enable others to post comments and failing to remove them is sufficient to constitute an “act” of publication of the substance of those comments, at least once the operator has knowledge of the comments.((*Silberberg v Builders Collective of Australia Inc* 164 FCR 475, 485; *Clarke v Nationwide News Pty Ltd* (2012) 289 ALR 345, 367, \[110\].))
+As in defamation, courts agree that providing the facilities to enable others to post comments and failing to remove them is sufficient to constitute an “act” of publication of the substance of those comments, at least once the operator has knowledge of the comments.[^AUTOREPLACEDSilberbergvBuildersCollectiveofAustraliaInc164FCR475485ClarkevNationwideNewsPtyLtd2012289ALR345367110AUTOREPLACED]

+[^AUTOREPLACEDSilberbergvBuildersCollectiveofAustraliaInc164FCR475485ClarkevNationwideNewsPtyLtd2012289ALR345367110AUTOREPLACED]: *Silberberg v Builders Collective of Australia Inc* 164 FCR 475, 485; *Clarke v Nationwide News Pty Ltd* (2012) 289 ALR 345, 367, \[110\].

  The conflict is whether failure to remove comments is done “because of the race, colour or national or ethnic origin” of the person or group.
-In *Silberberg*, Gyles J found that there was insufficient evidence to draw that conclusion; the respondent's failure to remove the offensive comments was “just as easily explained by inattention or lack of diligence.”((Silberberg v Builders Collective of Australia Inc* 164 FCR 475, 486.))
-In *Clarke v Nationwide News*, by contrast, Barker J held that where the respondent “actively solicits and moderates contributions from readers”, the “offence will be given as much by the respondent in publishing the offensive comment as by the original author in writing it.”((Clarke v Nationwide News Pty Ltd* (2012) 289 ALR 345, 367, \[110\].))
-The Court was able to infer that one of the reasons for publishing comments that were objectively offensive because of race was also because of race.((Ibid 377, \[199\] (‘The act of publishing a comment which is objectively offensive because of race in such circumstances will give offence because of race as much as hte public circulation of such a comment by the original author might have done.’).))
+In *Silberberg*, Gyles J found that there was insufficient evidence to draw that conclusion; the respondent's failure to remove the offensive comments was “just as easily explained by inattention or lack of diligence.”[^AUTOREPLACEDSilberbergvBuildersCollectiveofAustraliaInc164FCR475486AUTOREPLACED]

+[^AUTOREPLACEDSilberbergvBuildersCollectiveofAustraliaInc164FCR475486AUTOREPLACED]: Silberberg v Builders Collective of Australia Inc* 164 FCR 475, 486.

+ In *Clarke v Nationwide News*, by contrast, Barker J held that where the respondent “actively solicits and moderates contributions from readers”, the “offence will be given as much by the respondent in publishing the offensive comment as by the original author in writing it.”[^AUTOREPLACEDClarkevNationwideNewsPtyLtd2012289ALR345367110AUTOREPLACED]

+[^AUTOREPLACEDClarkevNationwideNewsPtyLtd2012289ALR345367110AUTOREPLACED]: Clarke v Nationwide News Pty Ltd* (2012) 289 ALR 345, 367, \[110\].

+ The Court was able to infer that one of the reasons for publishing comments that were objectively offensive because of race was also because of race.[^AUTOREPLACEDIbid377199TheactofpublishingacommentwhichisobjectivelyoffensivebecauseofraceinsuchcircumstanceswillgiveoffencebecauseofraceasmuchashtepubliccirculationofsuchacommentbytheoriginalauthormighthavedoneAUTOREPLACED]

+[^AUTOREPLACEDIbid377199TheactofpublishingacommentwhichisobjectivelyoffensivebecauseofraceinsuchcircumstanceswillgiveoffencebecauseofraceasmuchashtepubliccirculationofsuchacommentbytheoriginalauthormighthavedoneAUTOREPLACED]: Ibid 377, \[199\] (‘The act of publishing a comment which is objectively offensive because of race in such circumstances will give offence because of race as much as hte public circulation of such a comment by the original author might have done.’).

  Apart from emphasis placed on the act of moderation in *Clarke*, there is no easy way to reconcile these two authorities.

 ## Case Notes